 - 3.10.1 Skaters must wear equipment that is safe.
 All players must wear skates, shin pads, protective pants, elbow pads, hockey gloves, and a CSA approved helmet with a visor or cage.
-The league recommends the use of neck guards, mouth guards, jocks/jills, and should pads. - 3.10.2 In the event that a player loses his helmet during play, they must immediately skate to the bench or stop at put the helmet back on including the chinstrap.
+The league recommends the use of neck guards, mouth guards, jocks/jills, and shoulder pads. - 3.10.2 If a player loses his helmet during play, they must immediately skate to the bench or stop and put the helmet back on including the chinstrap.
 Failure to do so may result in a minor penalty for illegal equipment. - 3.10.3 Goaltenders must wear a mask that has a back piece attached and is CSA approved. - 3.10.4 If the Goalie loses his helmet, the play shall be blown down immediately.
-If a goalie is hit in the head with a puck, the referee should use their judgment and discretion based on evaluating whether the goalie has been injured or their mask has been impacted by the force of the puck or object.
-Goalies are encouraged to communicate with officials and indicate if they need a play to be stopped.